 - Students displayed a good overall grasp of arguments and theories. - Instructors found a marked improvement over the course of the term in understanding and explaining philosophical ideas in particular, in reading comprehension. - Students need more guidance in focusing on particular arguments and critical points.
-Also in consultation with instructors, the departmental Assessment committee developed the following suggestions for improvement in core and introductory courses.
-These will be conveyed to all instructors of the relevant courses in AY2016-2017: - Students might benefit from "practice assignments" prior to the first graded written assignments; early graded assignments should be returned in a timely fashion. - In addition, student satisfaction and performance in these classes are enhanced by optional review sessions. - To improve argumentative and critical skills, it may be useful in giving and explaining assignments to break down written tasks into a series of clearly demarcated steps.
+In particular, all instructors thought that more creative critical thinking was called for.
+Also in consultation with instructors, the departmental Assessment Committee developed the following suggestions for improvement in core and introductory courses.
+These will be conveyed to all instructors of the relevant courses in AY2016-2017:

+- Students benefit from "practice assignments" prior to the first graded written assignments; early graded assignments should be returned in a timely fashion and from optional review sessions. - To improve argumentative and critical skills, it may be useful in giving and explaining assignments to break down written tasks into a series of clearly demarcated steps. - Creative critical reasoning is enhanced by student participation in discussion and by discussing written work with the professor prior to submitting it.